ozoneplatform/ozp-ansible/README.md

 provisioner and Andible local provisioner.

-It's easier to get started using the Ansible local provisioner, since that doesn't require you to install Ansible on your host machine.
+It's easier to get started using the Ansible local provisioner, since that doesn't require you to install Ansible on your host machine, but both provisioners are useful.

 ## Ansible Use Cases
+Before running anything Ansible, source the Ansible environment script to put ansible commands on your PATH: `source /path/to/ansible/hacking/env-setup`
 ### Build Everything from GitHub using Vagrant
 "A Vagrant box running all of the OZP things, built from scratch via the latest code on GitHub"